AI in Content Marketing featured graphic on blue with the rule "AI for promo, not the post" and a note that the article was written by hand.

 how to use google bard to brainstorm content ideas

 Writer’s block is real.
 So is the sort of tunnel vision that gets you stuck in a rut.
 However, AI does not have emotions, and it can produce logical ideas in a flash.
 So, you can ask AI to give you some ideas and then develop them into compelling content that your readers will love.
-You never know what cool ideas the computer will develop — or inspire.
+You never know what cool ideas the computer will produce, or inspire.
+Feed it a bank of content ideas to react to, and start with the best AI tools you already have open.

 5 AI in Content Marketing Case Studies